-Vintgar Gorge is near to Lake Bled and can be connected when doing a day trip from Ljubljana to see Bled.
+Vintgar Gorge is near Lake Bled and can be connected on a day trip from Ljubljana to see Bled.
 It’s about 5 km from centrum.
-A 1.6 km long walking trail winds along the mountain river and the entrance fee is 10 euros for adults.
-Relaxing walk next to the gorge where you will see a crystal clear mountain river, some smaller falls, and at the end of the trail Waterfall Šum.
-It’s a one-way trail and unfortunately, it’s not possible to go back the same route.
+A 1.6 km long walking trail winds along the mountain river, and the entrance fee is 10 euros for adults.
+Relaxing walk next to the gorge where you will see a crystal clear mountain river, some more minor falls, and at the end of the trail, Waterfall Šum.
+It’s a one-way trail, and unfortunately, it’s impossible to return to the same route.
 There goes another trail to the starting point surpassing the beautiful village.
-Another option is to use public transport to go back to the starting point or Bled.
+Another option is public transport to return to the starting point or Bled.

 Bohinj is another place with a beautiful lake and picturesque surrounding nature.
-It’s also known as Bohinj valley which is the starting point for many hikes and trekking trails.
-A dream spot for adventurous travelers.
-It’s about 80 km to do a day trip from Ljubljana to Bohinj.
-A road from the capital to Bohinj surpasses Bled also, so it would be ideal to connect these two hot spots into a day.
+It’s also known as Bohinj Valley, the starting point for many hikes and trekking trails.
+It is a dream spot for adventurous travelers.
+It’s about 80 km to make a day trip from Ljubljana to Bohinj.
+A road from the capital to Bohinj surpasses Bled, so it would be ideal to connect these two hot spots in a day.

 3. Lake Bohinj

 Largest natural lake in Slovenia.
-Lake Bohinj is 526 meters above sea level and like Lake Bled it’s crystal clear due to mountain rivers and Karst springs.
+Lake Bohinj is 526 meters above sea level, and like Lake Bled, it’s crystal clear due to mountain rivers and Karst springs.
 Surrounded by almost 360 degrees by the Julian Alps.
 What to do in Bohinj?
-Swimming, kayaking, boat trips or diving in the lake, and hiking in Julian Alps mountains.
+Swimming, kayaking, boat trips or diving in the lake, and hiking in the Julian Alps mountains.

 4. Savica waterfall

-Slovenia is blessed by surprise with several waterfalls and Savica is one of the most visited nature destinations in that country.
-It’s on the other side of Bohinj lake, near Ukanc.
-Magnificent A shape waterfall is 78 meters high and will be reached from the hiking trail.
-Savica waterfall hike trail starts from Koča pri Savici hut and takes about 30 minutes one way.
+Slovenia is blessed by surprise with several waterfalls, and Savica is one of the country’s most visited nature destinations.
+It’s on the other side of Bohinj Lake, near Ukanc.
+The magnificent A-shaped waterfall is 78 meters high and will be reached from the hiking trail.
+The Savica waterfall hike trail starts from Koča pri Savici hut and takes about 30 minutes one way.
 Keep in mind that there is also a small entrance fee.

 5. Seven Lakes Valley

-As already mentioned then Bohinj valley is the starting point for many hike trails and the route to Seven Lakes Triglav is the most magnificent.
+As mentioned, like the Seven Lakes Valley, Bohinj Valley is one of the best places to hike in Slovenia.
 The track also starts from Koča pri Savici hut without any entrance fee.
-In total it takes about 3-4 hours to reach the starting hut.
+It takes about 3-4 hours to reach the starting hut.
 The first part of the trail is steep and a bit challenging, but nothing dangerous.
 After a two-hour hike, you will see Black Lake (Črno jezero), which stands 1200 meters above sea level.

-Continuing the hike another one to two hours on a much less challenging track, to reach another lake area, which is called Seven Lakes Triglav.
+Continuing the hike for one to two hours on a much less challenging track to reach another lake area called Seven Lakes Triglav.
 These lakes are 1700 meters above sea level.
 It’s also a valley with surrounding mountains.
-It’s possible to fill your belly with warm food and drinks in Triglav lakes hut.
-Can also continue trekking along marked trails to other huts.
+Filling your belly with warm food and drinks in Triglav Lakes hut is possible.
+You can also continue trekking along marked trails to other huts.
 Hiking in Triglav National Park is a must for the best day trips.

 PERICNIK & TRIGLAV AREA

 The Triglav area is something for real mountain lovers.
-Many hiking trails around the biggest mountains in Slovenian Julian Alps.
+There are many hiking trails around giant mountains in the Slovenian Julian Alps.
 Also, there is no shortage of waterfalls, mountain rivers, and spectacular landscape views.
-Mojstrana, which is the starting point to go either to Pericnik Waterfall or Triglav is about 72 km away as a day trip from Ljubljana.
+Mojstrana, the starting point to either Pericnik Waterfall or Triglav is about 72 km away as a day trip from Ljubljana.

 6. Peričnik Waterfall

-Peričnik Waterfall is one of the biggest waterfalls by volume in Slovenia with a 52-meter downfall.
+Peričnik Waterfall is one of Slovenia’s biggest waterfalls by volume with a 52-meter downfall.
 It’s reachable from Mojstrana village where the one-way road takes to the mountains and on the way is also Peričnik Waterfall.
-From the road and hut, it’s a relatively small hike to the first waterfall, about 10 minutes.
-The waterfall is unique, due to the ability to walk behind it.
-Also when climbing more up from trails, then there will be another smaller waterfall with a height of 16 meters.
+It’s a relatively small hike from the road and hut to the first waterfall, about 10 minutes.
+The waterfall is unique due to the ability to walk behind it.
+Also when climbing up from the trails, there will be another smaller waterfall with a height of 16 meters.
 It’s also possible to walk behind a smaller waterfall.
-As Slap Pericnik is a unique waterfall I would highly consider it when planning a day trip from Ljubljana.
+As Slap Pericnik is a unique waterfall, I would highly consider it when planning a day trip from Ljubljana.

 7. Triglav and surrounding mountains

-Kranjska Gora is the main place to keep in mind when wanting to have ski holidays in Slovenia.
-Because it’s a mountainous area with many ski resorts.
-Also, both Italy and Austria borders are just some kilometers apart.
+Kranjska Gora is the central place to keep in mind when wanting to have ski holidays in Slovenia.
+Because it’s a mountainous area with many ski resorts, also, both Italy and Austria borders are just some kilometers apart.
 A day trip from Ljubljana to Kranjska Gora takes about 85 km.

 8. Kranjska Gora

-As already mentioned then Kranjska Gora town is more known as a winter sports town.
-But it’s a place in Slovenia to visit all year around.
-It’s a small mountain village with magnificent views of surrounding mountains and fresh mountain air.
+As mentioned, Kranjska Gora is more known as a winter sports town.
+But it’s a place in Slovenia to visit all year round.
+It’s a small mountain village with magnificent views of the surrounding mountains and fresh mountain air.
 Around that, there are many places to see and activities to do.
 A great place to see a different life in Slovenia.
-A bit touristy, but a nice vibe around the small town.
+It’s a bit touristy, but a friendly vibe around the small town.

 9. Lake Jasna

 Lake Jasna is right next to the Kranjska Gora, just 2 km away.
-A great place to just walk around, enjoy the views of the Julian Alps, or swimming in that crystal clear lake.
-There is also a symbolic statue next to the lake, Zlatorog (golden horn).
-A legendary chamois is there as a guard of the Lake Jasna.
+It is a great place to walk around, enjoy the views of the Julian Alps or swim in that crystal clear lake.
+A symbolic statue is next to the lake, Zlatorog (golden horn).
+A legendary chamois is there as a guard of Lake Jasna.
 A place to take a picture with, for the memories from Lake Jasna.

 10. Martuljek Falls

-Again there is no shortage of magnificent waterfalls in Slovenia.
+Again, there is no shortage of magnificent waterfalls in Slovenia.
 Just 5 km away from Kranjska Gora with a trail to waterfalls.
-In the beginning, there is a hiking track, which winds along a clear Martuljek river with mountains on each side.
-A scenic walk reaches the Brunarica Pri Ingotu hut, where there are several trail options to continue the hike.
-One of them is a hike to Martuljek Falls, it’s an average stroll and will be done by every level of hiker.
-A beautiful Martuljek Fall and views to the valley, which is more pleasing.
-The hike in total takes about 2 hours.
+Initially, there is a hiking track, which winds along a clear Martuljek river with mountains on each side.
+A scenic walk reaches the Brunarica Pri Ingotu hut, with several trail options to continue the hike.
+One of them is a hike to Martuljek Falls.
+It’s an average stroll and will be done by every level of hiker.
+A beautiful Martuljek Fall and views of the valley, which is more pleasing.
+The hike in total, takes about 2 hours.

 Planica is just 8 km away from Kranjska Gora.
-When Kranjska Gora is a place for winter sports, then Planica is an even more special place in Slovenian past, present, and future in winter sports.
-When doing Ljubljana day trips, then Planica is 92 km away from the capital.
+When Kranjska Gora is a place for winter sports, Planica is an even more special place in Slovenian past, present, and future.
+When doing Ljubljana day trips, Planica is 92 km from the capital.

 12. Zelenci Nature Reserve

 Between Planica and Kranjska Gora is Zelenci Nature Reserve.
 A quick walk to Zelenci starts from Parkirišče.
-It’s famous for emerald green Zelenci lake.
+It’s famous for its emerald-green Zelenci lake.
 The name comes from the lake color.
 Zelen in Slovenian means green.
-Another fun fact about the lake is that water temperature stays constantly all year around 6 degrees.
-A magical place to do a quick stop when planning day trips from Ljubljana.
+Another fun fact about the lake is that the water temperature stays constant all year, around 6 degrees.
+A magical place to make a quick stop when planning day trips from Ljubljana.

-Predjama is known for its unique historical castle and more spectacular close-by caves.
-It’s about 63 km away from the capital and should be taken into account when planning Slovenia day trips.
+Predjama is known for its unique historical castle and more spectacular nearby caves.
+It’s about 63 km from the capital and should be considered when planning Slovenia day trips.

 13. Predjama Castle

-Even when not being a fan of castles or history, then it should be visited when wandering around the countryside.
+Even when not a fan of castles or history, it should be visited when wandering around the countryside.
 It’s not a random medieval castle, but it’s the World’s biggest castle in a cave.
-Unique cave castle was built over 800 years ago and under the castle lies several secret tunnels, which are connected with Postojna caves.
-One of the largest underground caves are 9 km away from the castle.
-These defending abilities back in the days were on the highest levels.
+A unique cave castle was built over 800 years ago and under the castle lies several secret tunnels, which are connected with Postojna caves.
+One of the largest underground caves is 9 km away from the castle.
+These defending abilities back in the day were on the highest levels.

 14. Postojna Caves

-As already mentioned then another remarkable spot in that country is just 9 km away from Predjama Castle.
-24 km long karst cave system, world’s first railway in an underground cave, home for rare olms and astonishing cave formations.
-Postojna Cave indeed another wonder in Slovenia.
+As already mentioned, another remarkable spot in that country is just 9 km away from Predjama Castle.
+24 km long karst cave system, the world’s first railway in an underground cave, home for rare olms and astonishing cave formations.
+Postojna Cave is indeed another wonder in Slovenia.
 One of the hotspots in Slovenia to do Ljubljana day trips.

 Slovenia covers only 46 km of Adriatic coastline and it’s the only place for a sea in that small country.
 Next to the Adriatic Sea are several small towns and the biggest port Koper.
 From there it’s possible to get that Mediterranean seaside feeling with the only Slovenia beaches.

-As mentioned, a small coastline has been used well with several towns and Piran is the pearl of that area.
-It’s about 120 km away from the capital, but definitely, a place to spend a day trip from Ljubljana.
-Town of Piran is a great place to just relax, doing day tours around the old town, seeking Piran red-bricked roofs from the viewpoint, or having some cocktails next to the sea.
-When being around there, then if you have time, it’s worth visiting other Slovenia coastal towns like Koper and Izola.
+As mentioned, a small coastline has been used well with several towns, and Piran is the pearl of that area.
+It’s about 120 km from the capital but a place to spend a day trip from Ljubljana.
+The town of Piran is a great place to just relax, doing day tours around the old town, seeking Piran’s red-bricked roofs from the viewpoint, or having some cocktails next to the sea.
+When being around there, if you have time, it’s worth visiting other Slovenia coastal towns like Koper and Izola.

 Recent posts about Slovenia: